 Have a glass of Spanish wine or sangria with a tapa or two, then move on to the next place.
 Doing the “tapa tango” is a great way to really dive into the local culture.

 Dine in Plaza Mayor

 Plaza Mayor is a great place to go for tapas.
-There are so many great restaurants to choose from and it’s a place you’ll want to see anyways.
-It’s a large and historical plaza (or square) in the center of the city and worth exploring.
+There are so many great restaurants to choose from, and it’s a place you’ll want to see anyways.
+It’s a large historical plaza (or square) in the center of the city and worth exploring.

 It starts getting busier in the late afternoon though you’ll find it’s often at its busiest later at night, at around 9 or 10 p.m. when locals eat dinner.
 Tapas are intended as a snack of sorts to get you through to dinner.
 However, if you don’t like eating so late, they are a fine option for dinner.

-It was once the center of Old Madrid and remains in the city center.
+It was once the center of Old Madrid and remained in the city center.
 It is quintessential Madrid, so if you have the time, it’s definitely worth seeing.

 Plaza Mayor is located in the center of Madrid here.

-If your one day in Madrid is 24 hours or so to include an overnight, you’ll definitely want to consider a flamenco.
+If your one day in Madrid is 24 hours or so, including an overnight, you’ll definitely want to consider a flamenco.
 It’s a style of music that was born from southern Spanish folklore.
-It’s believed to have come from Seville, though it’s very popular throughout the country and Madrid is no different.
+It’s believed to have come from Seville, though it’s very popular throughout the country, and Madrid is no different.